 The Village Stores, Headlines by Julie and Friargate Frames & Design have shown their support by displaying our posters and by donating raffle prizes.
 Sarah and Martin have been selling tickets for some of our fund-raising events.
 We are very grateful for all their support.

-At the end of 2019, Sarah (Village Stores) made a decision to charge 5p for plastic bags to try to reduce the amount of plastic being used and is very kindly donating all monies raised in this way to our Scout Hall Fund.
+At the end of 2019, Sarah (Village Stores) made a decision to charge 5p (recently increased to 10p) for plastic bags to try to reduce the amount of plastic being used and is very kindly donating all monies raised in this way to our Scout Hall Fund.
 She also started selling second-hand books with the proceeds also going to the Scout Hall Fund.
 With your support, we are pleased to announce that in August 2021, the Village Stores have just raised over £1,000!
 Very well done to all concerned.
 We thank you!

 Our newly re-elected MP (Amanda Solloway) was involved with the Guides for many years and remains a keen supporter of both Guides and Scouts.
 She is giving us her full support and opened our Field Day in June 2016. ( https://www.youtube.com/watch?v=oK6Z-FrYCUI&feature=youtu.be)

 Last, but not least, our grateful thanks go to Colin Mitchell and Richard Mackney, of Fish Media, who set up this web-site for us. ( http://www.fish-media.net/)

 We have excellent support from the Scouts at the District, County and National level.
 We are encouraged by the success of our colleagues at 161st Derby (Hilton ) Scout Group, who recently raised money to build their Scout Hall and by the very supportive discussions we have had with neighbouring Scout Groups, in particular the 1st Horsley and Kilburn Scout Group (http://1sthandk.ukscouts.org.uk/).